5 Ways Husbands Make Wives Feel Unloved without Knowing It

 Generally speaking, my husband’s concerns and struggles are very different than my own.
-Partly that is due to gender but also because we have such wildly different personalities which causes us to process our worlds so very differently.
+Partly that is due to gender but also because we have such wildly different personalities which cause us to process our worlds so very differently.

 Different can be hard to understand.
 For many husbands, understanding a woman’s fears, concerns, struggles, and anxieties is not easy.
 Cultivating empathy even and maybe especially for the parts of each other that we don’t really get is huge in communicating love to one another.

 During my pregnancies and for months after having our kids, I battled severe anxiety.
 My husband is probably one of the least anxious people on the planet.
-His brain just doesn’t go to worst case scenarios.
+His brain just doesn’t go to worst-case scenarios.

 A huge hurdle we had to overcome as a couple was me being able to kindly (which may have been the hardest part) share how overwhelmed I was in my own head, and him finding empathy to understand that the fear I was dealing with was real and powerful.

 Truth be told, men and women, especially once we become parents, face very different issues.
-It can be so easy to take the others struggles for granted.
+It can be so easy to take the other's struggles for granted.